 © [Damir] /Adobe Stock

-New Cincinnati Eviction Prevention Program aims to reduce the number of residents being thrown on the street.
+Eviction Prevention Program aims to reduce the number of residents required to leave their homes.

 Things you need to know while renting in Cincinnati.